allenai/allennlp/README.md

-    predict      Use a trained model to make predictions. elmo         Create word vectors using a pretrained ELMo model. fine-tune    Continue training a model on a new dataset. dry-run      Create a vocabulary, compute dataset statistics and other training utilities.
+    predict      Use a trained model to make predictions. elmo         Create word vectors using a pretrained ELMo model. fine-tune    Continue training a model on a new dataset. make-vocab   Create a vocabulary, compute dataset statistics and other training utilities.
-    make-vocab   Create a vocabulary, compute dataset statistics and other training utilities.
     test-install